argaen/kickscraper/README.md

 # TODO

 - Rewards query.
+- Tests need to be more intelligent.
+Mb using parametrized pytest tests or so.
+Need to reuse the ones from main and from the backends or something...
+- Add logs.
 - Allow to load projects given a uid or url?.
 - More intelligent way to load projects (check if search by popularity exists).
 - Allow dynamic and multiple backends for the Project class.